Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 When you take a grain, such as wheat, and then pulverize it into powder (flour) used to make bread or cereal, you destroy what is healthy in them.
 There are three parts of a wheat kernel: the bran, the endosperm, and the germ.
 The bran is the outer shell of the grain which is high in fiber and B vitamins.
 Inside the bran is the endosperm which is high in rapidly digestible starch.
 Deep to that is the germ, which, like the bran, is nutrient-dense.
 When making flour from whole wheat, the bran and the germ are removed (along with their fiber and nutrients), leaving only the endosperm whose rapidly digestible starch gets broken down quickly into glucose (sugar).
 Eating bread and cereals made from whole-grain flour is not the same thing as eating whole grains!

 The PURE (prospective urban and rural epidemiological) study, is a unique, long-running research project involving 225,000 participants followed in detail and 500,000 followed with simple information, currently being conducted in more than 1,000 urban and rural communities in 27 high, middle, and low-income countries.
 The PURE study is investigating the impact of modernization, urbanization, and globalization on health behaviors, including diet, to determine how they impact the risk of chronic diseases such as CVD, diabetes, brain health, and cancers.
-There is little question from the data gathered thus far that diets rich in high-glycemic foods promoted as ‘healthy options’ like whole wheat bread, instant oats, and bran flake cereals are key drivers of all of these common diseases.
+There is little question from the data gathered thus far that diets rich in high-glycemic foods promoted as ‘healthy options’ like whole wheat or whole grain breads, instant oats, and bran flake cereals are key drivers of all of these common diseases.
 And study after study after study has demonstrated poorer health outcomes among those on low fat/high carb diets compared to those on high fat/low carb diets.

 Low Carb: And then there’s keto, Paleo, and other dietary approaches that have become popular in recent years… Low-carb or ‘ketogenic’ diets unquestionably help stabilize blood sugar and improve the sensitivity of our body tissues to insulin.
-For people currently eating a SAD, keto diets which are very high in fat, moderate in protein, and very low in carbs can be used to induce weight loss (up to a point) and reverse Type II diabetes.
+For people currently eating a SAD, keto diets which are very high in fat, moderate or high in protein, and very low in carbs can be used to induce weight loss (up to a point) and reverse Type II diabetes.
 As mentioned above, study after study has demonstrated that low-carb/high-fat diets are superior to high-carb/low-fat diets, and this is true irrespective of caloric restriction.
 I have utilized them in my practice for years to help patients make dramatic health turnarounds.

 In my view, keto diets are a great tool but are best used in the short term for jump-starting fat loss, stabilizing blood sugar, and improving tissue sensitivity to insulin.
 In my practice, I often begin weight loss programs this way.
-Then, once blood sugar has been stabilized and patients are able to switch easily back and forth between burning fat and sugar for energy (i.e., once they are fat-adapted), I transition them to the MHD for the long-term.
+Then, once blood sugar has been stabilized and patients are able to switch easily back and forth between burning fat and sugar for energy (i.e., once they are fat-adapted), I transition them to the HD for the long-term.

-Paleo diets are closer to the HD in that they promote the concept of eating as our ancestors did.
+Paleo diets are closer to the EHD in that they promote the concept of eating as our ancestors did.
 But the specific ancestors targeted for emulation by this diet are those who lived in the Paleolithic era which preceded the agricultural revolution.
-As such, Paleo diets, like keto diets, prohibit the consumption of whole grains (such as farro, quinoa, and black rice), legumes (such as beans, chickpeas, and lentils), as well as dairy products (such as yogurt, kefir, and cheeses)–all foods that are staples in Blue Zones.
+As such, Paleo diets, like keto diets, prohibit the consumption of whole grains (such as farro, quinoa, and black rice), legumes (such as beans, chickpeas, and lentils), as well as dairy products (such as yogurt, kefir, and cheeses) – all foods that are staples in Blue Zones.
 And while some people have food allergies or sensitivities to components of these foods (such as gluten found in wheat, lactose in dairy, and lectins in beans and legumes), for most of us, these are particularly healthy foods loaded with fiber, indigestible/resistant starch (especially if prepared properly–but more about that later), healthy fats, and probiotic microorganisms (found in cultured cheese, yogurt, and other dairy products).

-The restrictions imposed by Paleo diets are not based on scientific evidence but rather on a dogmatic principle of eating as our ancestors did prior to the agricultural revolution (about twelve thousand years ago).
+The restrictions imposed by Paleo diets are not based on scientific evidence but rather on a dogmatic principle of eating as our ancestors did before the agricultural revolution (about twelve thousand years ago).
 Paleo diets fall short in terms of both scientific validation and providing basic nutrition.
 What’s more, as with keto diets, Paleo diets are highly restrictive, making them difficult to maintain long-term.

-The Modern Human Diet (MHD)
+The Human Diet (HD)

 Principle 1: High in Naturally Occurring Fiber